 Major research findings involving Swiss needle cast and its causal agent:

-All cited publications are available on this website.
+All cited publications are available on our Publications page.

 The primary goals of tree improvement are to determine: 1.) if there is evidence of variation in economically important traits (i.e. volume growth or disease tolerance) between families, 2.) if economically important traits are linked or can be inherited together, and 3) the degree of genetic control over the desired traits.
 Gaining tree genetic information in relation to Swiss needle cast (SNC) is an important component of programs designed to develop Douglas-fir seed sources with genetic tolerant to SNC.
 Foliage traits (needle retention, crown density and color) are reasonable indicators of SNC tolerance, but appear to be under less genetic control to a lesser degree than growth rates (height, volume, DBH, and DBH increment).
 Of the foliage traits, crown density is seen as a better indicator of SNC tolerance than needle retention (Johnson 2002).
 Since growth-increment data are not always readily available for use in breeding programs, foliage traits can be a valuable tool, particularly for early-selections.
 Maguire et al. (2002) found needle retention a good predictor for growth loss at the stand level, and crown density may be the single best predictor (Johnson 2002).